kinik93/Spatial-Transformer-Network-application/README.md

 and SpatialTransformer.py [2]

 ## Run the scripts
-The notebook STN.ipynb file is provided for a user friendly mode.
-We recommend to use STN.py in a real use context.
-Run this script in this mode:
+The notebook STNtest.ipynb file is provided for a user friendly mode.
+We recommend to use STN_train.py in a real use context to train the network, just type:

 ```
-python STN.py
+python STN_train.py
 ```

 ## Experiment results